 Daily-Deal Study: Good for Customers, Bad for Businesses

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »If you haven't turned on a computer lately, the hottest thing in online marketing is the daily deal.
+Opinions expressed by Entrepreneur contributors are their own.If you haven't turned on a computer lately, the hottest thing in online marketing is the daily deal.
 Mega-successful company Groupon started this trend, and a million imitators have sprouted.
 Another daily-deal startup, Woot, was recently snapped up by Amazon.com for more than $100 million.

 So the business of being a daily-deal company is great.
 But how are those daily deals working out for the businesses that offer them?
 A new study says: Not so hot.